Jacob Webb bikepacking with a lightweight pyramid tarp

 One person bikepacking tents

-Ultralight tents for more than one
+Ultralight tents for two

 Bikepacking and cycle touring tents